itzg/docker-mc-backup/README.md

 - `INITIAL_DELAY`="120" -> wait 2 minutes before starting

 `EXCLUDES` is a comma-separated list of glob(3) patterns to exclude from backups.
 By default excludes all jar files (plugins, server files), logs folder and cache (used by i.e. PaperMC server).

+`LINK_LATEST` is a true/false flag that creates a symbolic link to the latest backup.

 ## Volumes